pyates86/start_engineering/README.md

 # Start Engineering
 Having worked as a SysAdmin, Engineer, SRE, SRE Manager, and Project Manager, I would like to pass on this knowledge to my kids, and anyone else for that matter, who who would like to understand basic knowledge as starting point to consider a career in IT.
-Therefore, this repo serves as a one-stop shop for some basic IT fundementals.
+Therefore, this repo serves as a one-stop shop for some very basic IT fundementals.

 ## Topics